Allegheny-Computer-Science-102-F2020/cs102-F2020-lab9-solution/README.md

 directory for this laboratory assignment.
 However, when you want to run the Python program you need to be in the directory called `factorialmaker`.

-### Using Iteration to Compute the Numbers in the Fibonacci Sequence
+### Using Multiple Approaches to Compute the Numbers in the Fibonacci Sequence

 For this laboratory assignment you are going to design, implement, and test a program that, for a specified "container" (which, for this assignment is either